robmiller/varnisher/README.md

 ...then you should be able to quickly purge an entire domain's worth of pages and resources by simply issuing the command:

 	$ varnish.rb purge www.example.com

+### Repopulating the cache

+If you've purged a whole domain, and particularly if your backend is slow, you might want to quickly repopulate the cache so that users never see your slow misses.
+Well, you can!
+Use the `spider` action:

+	$ varnish.rb spider www.example.com

+`spider` accepts either a hostname or a URL as its starting point, and will only fetch pages on the same domain as its origin.
+You can limit the number of pages it will process using the `-n` parameter:

+	$ varnish.rb -n 500 spider www.example.com